manu-unter/navigator/README.md

     - [x] Arrow keys navigate the directory tree
     - [x] Escape removes the selection
     - [ ] Tab switches between the input field and the directory tree
+    - [ ] Keeping the selected row in the view by scrolling if necessary
     - [ ] Optimizing the usability with a screen-reader
 - [ ] TBD: Icons?